mattwach/battery_drainer/README.md

 ![power fets](images/power_fets.png)

-More or less could also work.
-More means more overall current and better heat dissipation but also additional cost and board space.
+More or less *could *also work.

+**Note** The schematic shows four PFETs in parallel.
+The unit I actually built uses a single high-power FET instead.
+I think that four PFETs would still work but have not confirmed it.
+The main risk of using 4 is that they will be unevenly loaded to the point where one of them is damaged.
+I do believe that they will be unevenly loaded at lower currents but not after the current ramps up enough to matter.
+Again, I have not confirmed this.
+Using a single FET may be the better option if you want guarantees that it will work as expected.

-These are intended to be run in the "Ohmic" region of the FETs which is controlled by the gate-to-source voltage (Vgs) as exampled in the FQP27P06 datasheet graph below:
+The FETs in this design are (unusually) run in their "Ohmic" region which is controlled by the gate-to-source voltage (Vgs) as exampled in the FQP27P06 datasheet graph below:

 ![vgs curve](images/vgs_curve.png)

-> Note: The schematic has been updated to use an alternate PFET due to the FQP27P06 no longer being produced.

 ### Vgs Control

 [falstad model](https://tinyurl.com/2bj46fut)

-To achieve the target Vgs for the MOSFETs, we use a capacitor as detailed
+To achieve the target Vgs for the FETs, we the following circuit:
-below:

 ![rc circuit](images/rc_circuit.png)

 The main element here is the 10u capacitor on the right side of the image.
-This capacitor is filled and emptied to set the Vgs that each MOSFET will see.
+This capacitor is filled and emptied to set the Vgs that each FET will see.

 Filling the capacitor is the 5k resistor, R16.
 If only this resistor and the capacitor existed, then the RC constant would be 5000 * 10e-6 = 50ms.
-When the capacitor is sufficiently charged, the MOSFETs will be turned off.
+When the capacitor is sufficiently charged, the FETs will be turned off.

 The two transistor networks are used to drain the capacitor.
 The one on the left is a "slow" drain and the one on the right is a "fast" drain.
 The size of the resistors (R17 and R20) at the collector determines the drain speed.
 A microcontroller feeds in a PWM signal with a varying duty cycle to control how much charge they pull from the capacitor thus determining the Vgs value.

+The reason for two drains is to cover the large supported voltage range.
+At lower voltages (4V), the FAST drain circuit dominates and is needed to get the Vgs lower than the SLOW drain can achieve.
+For higher voltages (25V), the SLOW drain provides better control resolution.
+It's quite possible that only one drain is needed, but that would come down to testing the performance through the desired voltage range.

 In the power-on state, we can assume that SLOW and FAST are not driven at all (high Z).
 In this state the two 50k pulldowns (R14, R18) turn off Q6 and Q9